 When we think of a CRM, Salesforce is perhaps the first platform that comes to our mind.
-That’s because it’s been in the game for the longest time and is used by a range of businesses.
-On the other hand, HubSpot also offers a powerful, easy-to-use CRM, which makes it a viable alternative to Salesforce.
+That's because it’s been in the game for the longest time and is used by a range of businesses.
+On the other hand, HubSpot offers a powerful, easy-to-use CRM, making it a viable alternative to Salesforce.

 But before you decide on what CRM to use, here are a few things you should keep in mind:

 Overall, HubSpot is geared toward giving sales teams the right tools whereas Salesforce focuses on serving the organization, not the individual user.

 Here are a few more key differences between Salesforce and HubSpot:

 HubSpot's CRM suite includes free tools, Marketing Hub, Sales Hub, Service Hub, CMS Hub, and Operations Hub.
 Their Starter plan starts at $68/month, Professional plan at $1,600/month, and Enterprise plan at $4,000/month (billed annually).
 See HubSpot pricing here.

 The Sales and Service Cloud of Salesforce offers four pricing plans: Essentials ($25/user/month), Professional ($100/user/month), Enterprise, ($175/user/month), and Unlimited ($325/user/month), billed annually.
 Moreover, there are also extra costs associated with Salesforce.
 Most users have to hire specialized admins and pay extra for support as they scale.

 Simply put, Salesforce has a lot of additional costs that add up over time while HubSpot offers a more transparent and scalable pricing model for developing businesses.